Jonathon Coudrille: Art

 Coudrille studied painting with the leading English surrealist John Tunnard at the Penzance School of Art, where Tunnard taught from 1945 to 1965.

 In 1971 he provided the artwork for the self-titled debut album by rock band Fuzzy Duck.

+He illustrated A Fresh Wind in the Willows by Dixon Scott, a sequel to Kenneth Grahame's The Wind in the Willows published in 1983 by Heinemann in the UK, published in 1987 by Dell Yearling in the United States.

 During the 1990s, Coudrille exhibited at the Royal Academy in London and the South West Academy of Fine and Applied Arts in Exeter.
 In 2004, during the Liverpool Biennial, his work was included in The Stuckists Punk Victorian show at the Walker Art Gallery.

 Some of his recent work, most notably the photographic montage Analogue of Surreal Nostalgia (2005), is in the permanent collection of Falmouth Art Gallery.

 Coudrille was interviewed about his life and paintings for the programme John Nettles' Westcountry, broadcast by the Artsworld channel, now known as Sky Arts.

 Music

 Coudrille is also a multi-instrumentalist; he plays and composes for guitar, seven-string banjo, piano, organ and trumpet.
 His musical interests and influences are principally jazz, Russian and gypsy music.

 During the 1960s, Coudrille played in Soho strip-clubs.
 During his broadcasting career, he composed and arranged for television and radio; his guitar performance and arrangement of Francisco Tárrega's Recuerdos de la Alhambra was the signature tune for Jack Hargreaves' long-running Out of Town.
 He entered the Melody Maker's national folk contest in 1974, and was named top rock-folk soloist.
 Later, at the peak of his musical career during the 1980s, he performed his composition Caballeta Suite for Spanish guitar in concert with the National Symphony Orchestra at the Royal Festival Hall in London.

 He is currently a member of the Cornish semi-acoustic jazz band, Gwelhellin Goth, and the Russian folk music duo, Muzika Muzikantov.